justinjaywang/taiwanese-foods/_foods/p.md

 position: 2
 ---

-Pái gǔ (*pork chop*) is a Taiwanese dish consisting of a marinated, breaded, and deep-fried or braised pork chop.
+Páigǔ (*pork chop*) is a Taiwanese dish consisting of a marinated, breaded, and deep-fried or braised pork chop.
 The pork chop is often served along with an array of side dishes over rice as part of a bian dang (bento boxed lunch).